ecohydrolab/hja-fire-storage-lowflow/README.md

   - How does subsurface storage and burn severity mediate watershed responses?

 ## What to read so you know what to run
-  - Read the Input Read Me file
+  - Read the Input README file
     - The provisional five-minute streamflow file is not stored in this repository because it exceeds GitHub’s file-size limit.
 Download discharge_5min_merged.csv from the HJ Andrews Stream Discharge Data Portal and save it as Input Data/Streamflow/Q_all_sites_provisional_2015_2025.csv.
       - https://andrewsforest.oregonstate.edu/sites/default/files/lter/data/weather/portal/DISCHARGE/data/index.html
     - You can also access this specific file on Zotero
-  - Read the Output Data Read Me file
+  - Read the Output Data README file
-  - Read the Output Figures Read Me file
+  - Read the Output Figures README file